b2io/base2.io/_posts/2015-12-30-jscs-intellij-setup.md

 jscs myfilename.js --fix
 ```

-Or Web Storm has an option to fix JSCS issues in line via context menu on the problem area.
+Or WebStorm has an option to fix JSCS issues in line via context menu on the problem area.
 Here's a visual example of what that looks like:

 ![Fix JSCS context menu](http://i.imgur.com/cOABQHg.png)